aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/fargate-cluster-provider.md

 ## Usage

-I the below example, the Fargate profile indicates that all Pods in the `dynatrace` namespace should run on Fargate.
+In the example below, the Fargate profile indicates that all Pods in the `dynatrace` namespace should run on Fargate.

 ```typescript
 const fargateProfiles: Map<string, eks.FargateProfileOptions> = new Map([